manang/internet-drafts/draft-muscariello-intarea-hicn.md

 using two approaches: the first one based on IP Authenticated Header
 {{RFC4302}} and the second one based on transport manifests.
 Notice that the IP AH is not used as an IPv6 extension header as it is appended after the transport header.
+However the choice of the IP AH has been made in order to exploit existing protocol implementations in the end-points.

-When using IP AH, the signature is computed over (i)IP or extension header fields either immutable in transit or that are predictable in value upon arrival at the consumer, (ii) the AH header with the signature field set to zero.
+When using IP AH, the signature is computed over

+- (i)IP or extension
+header fields either immutable in transit or that are predictable in value upon arrival at the consumer,

+- (ii) the AH
+header with the signature field set to zero.
 We recall that in hICN the destination header field is not immutable nor predictable and must be set to zero for the signature computation.
 We also point out